benedictehejgaard/chaos-in-congress/index.md

 All edges in the network will then have an alpha value.
 Thus, it is now possible to set an alpha threshold such that edges with an alpha value below the alpha threshold will me removed.
 As with the global minimum threshold method, we will also perform a sensitivity analysis of the alpha threshold to find the optimal alpha threshold value.
 This will also be done by calculating the remaining nodes, edges for various alpha thresholds.
 The accept criteria for the optimal alpha threshold is to choose the lowest alpha value for which all nodes remains,  as we do not want to exclude any congress members.
 The found optimal alpha threshold value will then be used in the extracting the multiscale backbone method, so we can analyse the graph.
 This will be done the same way as for the global minimum threshold method, namely by the number of node and edges, the degree distribution and visualising the graph with an edge weight.

+-- FAdisp--

 The graph created with  extracting the multiscale backbone will also be compared to a random network with the same number of nodes and probability of connection, to see if it follows that of a random network.
 Last, we will again estimate whether the graph is in the subcritical regime, critical point, supercritical regime or connected regime from section 3.6 "The Evolution of a random Network [3].

+-- comp_disp

+Interestingly, the disparity graph results in a denser degree distribution, in the sense that more nodes have higher degrees compared to a random network.
+This is probably caused by the fact that all intra-party nodes are connected, and there are hardly any edges crossing the parties, therefore we do not see any 'low/mid degree' nodes.

 **Step 5:**
 Next, we have to investigate which edge reduction method is preferred.
 This will be done by visualising the remaining weight and edges versus the remaining nodes for the found optimal percentile and optimal alpha value.
 We will then argue which method will be the preferred to use to create the final graphs.

+--comp--

+Looking at the plots, it is evident that for fewer edges, the disparity maintains more total edge weight as well as nodes, therefore this method for reducing number of edges is preferred.
+Furthermore, from an analytical standpoint it makes more intuitive sense to have a measure of significance rather than applying an arbitrary global threshold to uniformly remove edges.

 **Step 6:**
 For both  global minimum threshold  and extracting the multiscale backbone methods, it is important that the graph for different congress all have either the same percentile or same alpha, as it makes it more reliable to compare the congress.
 Thus, for global minimum threshold method the optimal global percentile will be found as the highest percentile for which all nodes still remains.
 Whereas for the extracting the multiscale backbone method the optimal global alpha is found as the lowest alpha for which all nodes still remains.